Best Cash Out Betting Sites

 Why can’t I cash out my bet?

-At times, you might find that the cash out option is unavailable, which is usually shown by the button being greyed out.
-Generally, this happens when something significant happens in the event you’re betting on which will affect the odds.
+At times, you might find that the cash out option is unavailable.
+This is usually shown by the button being greyed out.
+Generally, this occurs when something significant has happened in the event you’re betting on which will affect the odds.
+If you wait a minute, the cash out option should come back.

 How do I know if a market qualifies for cash out?

 When you’re placing your bets, you should see a little symbol next to the markets that qualify for cash out.
-The symbol can differ depending on the betting site or app that you’re using
+The symbol can differ depending on the betting site or app you’re using.

 What is the maximum cash out?

-This depends on the betting site your using, but generally it will be the same as the maximum payout set that bookmaker.
-For some it will be £200,000, for others it can be as high as £500,000.
+This depends on the betting site you’re using, but generally it will be the same as the maximum payout set by that bookmaker.

 How is the cash out amount calculated?

-a cash out offer is calculated using the amount that you staked, the price at the time the bet was placed and the current price at the time of the cash out.
-An algorithm automatically sets the value based on this.
+A cash out offer is calculated using the amount that you staked, the price at the time the bet was placed, and the current price at the time of the cash out.
+An algorithm automatically sets the cash out value based on these factors.

 What if I cash out and my bet wins?

 All cash outs are final.
 If you cash out and your bet goes on to win, you are not entitled to the additional winnings.
-By cashing out, you effectively settle the market(s) you’ve bet on
+By cashing out, you effectively settle the bet.